< < BACK TO MAIN PAGE

 Social Customs & Traditions

 Harvest and remembrance sit at the heart of Autumn Court culture.
 Their most important festivals are celebrations of abundance and acts of memorial.
 The feast is always partly for the dead as well as the living, and a place is set for those who are no longer present.
 This is not morbid in their culture; it is deeply comforting.
-The dead are not gone, just changed, and the Autumn Court takes that seriously.
+In the opinion of the Autumn Court, the dead are not gone, only changed - and transition deserves recognition and celebration.
+Like Summer, Autumn Court loves a party.
+Outdoor celebrations that fall between Summer’s heat and Autumn’s frost are some of the best, lush with memories captured in the fragrant, deliciously spooky, ever-changing space between the bonfire and the shadows.

-Storytelling is a central art form.
+Storytelling is a central art form to Autumn Court.
+Not everyone has a Bardic gift for telling stories that capture the heart and steal the breath, but in Autumn Court, everyone has a story anyway.
 They are the Court with the longest and most carefully maintained oral and written histories, because their deepest belief is that to be forgotten is the only true death.
 Bards, historians, and lorekeepers hold high status in Autumn Court society.
 The telling of someone's story at their death is considered one of the most important rituals a Clan can perform.

 Their trickster traditions manifest in their coming-of-age customs.
 Young Autumn Sidhe are sent through a period of deliberate disruption and misdirection, a kind of guided chaos designed to teach adaptability and self-knowledge.
 It is considered affectionate rather than cruel, though outsiders sometimes find it baffling.